NULabNortheastern/digitalassignmentshowcase/data-ethics/fa25-bakaya-LPSYC4236-aiforlitrature/README.md

-<h1>AI For Literature Reviews</h1>
+<h1>AI for Literature Reviews</h1>

-This module will discuss what is AI, AI biases, and how to use AI responsively for literature review.
+This module will discuss what AI is, AI biases, and how to responsibly use AI for writing literature reviews.

 <h2>Individual Class Info</h2>

 Class LPSYC4236 Foundations of Psychology

 Professor Bakaya